mayara-santos01/zeek_docs/main.md

 - There is the possibility of promoting a custom analysis over the traffic, generating specific logs with information that interests the user;
 - This document will adress the process of installing Zeek and its basic cases of use.
 To obtain further information about the plataform it is valid to consult the [official documentation](docs.zeek.org).

-## Zeek structure
+### Zeek structure

+- Analyzers: Parse the incoming traffic, and divide the payload in units.
+Each unit have parameters, related to the processing of specific parts of the payload;
+- Events: Whenever Zeek ends the processing of a unit, an event is generated;
+- Scripts: One of the main functions of Zeek Scripts is to generate logs based on the events.
+In this sense, events can be used as functions in scripts, to define the execution of some commands in the context of the triggering of an event;
+  - In this sense, the parameters defined in the analyzers can be used in the scripts, just like a parameter of a common function.

 ## Installation process ⬇️

-- There are some different ways to [install](https://zeek.org/get-zeek/) Zeek and, in use case that will be further discussed, Zeek was installed from the current feature source;
+- There are some different ways to [install](https://zeek.org/get-zeek/) Zeek and, in this case, Zeek was installed from the current feature source;
 - In first place, it is necessary to install the dependencies:

 ```